Cason Wallace

 Cason David Wallace (/ˈkeɪsən, keɪˈsɒn/ KAY-sən-,_-kay-SON; born November 7, 2003) is an American professional basketball player for the Oklahoma City Thunder of the National Basketball Association (NBA).
 He was a consensus five-star recruit and a top five player in the 2022 class.
-He played one season of college basketball for the Kentucky Wildcats before being selected 10th overall by the Thunder in the 2023 NBA draft.
+He played one season of college basketball for the Kentucky Wildcats before being selected 10th overall by the Mavericks in the 2023 NBA draft, and subsequently traded to the Thunder.
 He won an NBA championship with the Thunder in 2025.

 High school career

 Wallace attended Richardson High School in Richardson, Texas where he played alongside of Rylan Griffen under coach Kevin Lawson and assistant coach Mike Bangs.
 As a senior, he was the Gatorade Basketball Player of the Year for Texas and The Dallas Morning News boys basketball Player of the Year after averaging 19.9 points, 7.4 rebounds and 6.1 assists per game.
 He was selected to play in the 2022 McDonald's All-American Game and the Jordan Brand Classic.
 A five-star recruit, Wallace committed to the University of Kentucky to play college basketball.